zhufang9819/julia-implement-numerical-ode-pde/README.md

 ### 2 PDE

 ### 3 Examples
+- How to use *Forward Euler Method* to solve ode systems.
-- How to use Method of Lines and Runge Kutta to Solve one-dimensional heat transfer equations.
+- How to use *Method of Lines* and *4th Order Runge Kutta* to solve one-dimensional heat transfer equations.
 (Completed)